kpym/csvplate/README.md

   -c, --counter string    The field name to use for the row counter (default "_index_") -n, --noheader          Treat CSV as having no header row -f, --force             Overwrite existing output files
+      --csv-sep string    CSV field separator (default ",")

 Mode of operation:
   If the output file name contains template expressions ({{...}}), one file per row will be created, else a single file will be created with all rows.
   In single file mode, the dot (.) in the template is a slice of objects (one per row).
   In per-row mode, the dot (.) in the template is a single object (the current row).
   The first line of the CSV is assumed to be the header line and will be used as field names, except if the --noheader flag is set in which case the fields will be named C1, C2, ...
   The field name specified with --counter will contain the row number (starting at 1).
   If --csv or --template is omitted or empty, stdin is used.
   If --out is omitted or empty, stdout is used in single file mode.
   If the output file already exists, an error is returned unless --force is set.
   If --csv or --template is not an existing file, it is treated as the actual content.
   The template functions from Sprout are available in the templates.

 Examples:
   csvplate --csv data.csv --template template.txt --out output.txt
   csvplate -f -i data.csv -t template.txt -o output_{{.Name}}.txt
+  csvplate -i data.csv --csv-sep ';' -t template.txt
   cat data.csv | csvplate -n -t template.txt
 ```